deepakpunyani-git/PayReminderAPIs/README.md

-PayReminderAPIs
 PayReminderAPIs is a Node.js application designed to help users manage payment reminders efficiently.
 This repository includes a RESTful API built using Express.js, and it utilizes various dependencies for handling authentication, scheduling, and documentation.

+Enabled seamless registration and login using Google accounts, enhancing user experience.
+Customized invoices to cater to individual customer requirements, improving flexibility.
+Implemented role-based access control for secure and efficient platform management.

 Features